 For regular calluses, some owners choose to use a dog elbow callus cream, dog elbow callus butter or even coconut oil – which can add moisture and minerals to the skin, and soften it.

-Dog elbow pads and making sure your dog is sleeping on a soft surface are also other options that owners explore.
+Dog elbow sleeves and protectors, and making sure your dog is sleeping on a soft surface are also other options that owners explore.

 2) Dog Elbow Pyoderma